-Offshore wind.
-Utility-scale solar.
-Cutting-edge energy storage.
-The Central Coast, with a long long history of energy production, is emerging as a hub of renewable energy critical to meeting the state and nation’s ambitious carbon-free energy goals.
+Launchpad of the West Coast floating offshore wind industry.
+Pioneer in utility-scale solar.
+The Central Coast is emerging as a hub of renewable energy critical to meeting the state and nation’s ambitious carbon-free energy goals.

-transmission infrastructure connecting to California's grid at Diablo Canyon and Morro Bay
+state grid connections at Diablo Canyon and Morro Bay

 highly trained transitioning energy workers